Join us for one of our many engaging events throughout the year:

 Thank you to everyone who made our 9th Annual Wine Tasting the biggest yet!
 To all of our sponsors, wine vendors, food vendors, volunteers, Ski Sundown, and the Bookfriends of the Beekley Library: we couldn’t have done it without you!

-In addition to dozens of wines to taste (ideal for Christmas gifts), and a few Connecticut beer vendors we usually have as many food vendors.
-Ranging from Thai to specialty chocolate truffles to pizza this is a wonderful way to check out many of the specialty stores and restaurants in the area.
+The 9th annual wine tasting had dozens of wines to taste (ideal for Christmas gifts), and a few Connecticut beer vendors.
+Our food vendors ranged from Thai to specialty chocolate truffles to pizza.
+It was a wonderful way to check out many of the specialty stores and restaurants in the area!
+Here’s to next year!

 New Hartford World Tour